By José Alberto Hermosillo

 excited to show their findings when the TV became color.

-They had their strength - Katia worked on still pictures, printing books, chemistry, soil composition, gases, and physics.
-Maurice filmed everything on location, including eruptions, keeping the records and archives in order.
+They had their strengths—Katia worked on still pictures, printing books, chemistry, soil composition, gases, and physics.
+Maurice filmed everything on location, including eruptions, and kept the records and archives in order.

 Both complemented each

 other exceptionally well.
-The closer they get to the volcanos, the more they see and become volcano runners.
+The closer they got to the volcanoes, the more they saw, and the more they became volcano runners.
 Even local people helped them with supplies

 and guidance to reach the craters.